 However, he noted that the Head Girl’s school uniform was wrinkled and askew.
 Her thick wool socks didn’t match and she had thrown all of her tangled red hair under a large black knitted cap.
 Lily’s hand flew to her chest; she pounded it noisily and a hacking cough rattled her petite frame.
 She took a second to catch her breath and then sniffled loudly.
 Spontaneous discussions erupted amongst the other students as she shuffled towards the front of the room to take her seat.

-“Alright, alright,” James exclaimed after thumping the table loudly to get everyone’s attention.
+“Alright, alright,” James exclaimed after thumping the table to get everyone’s attention.
 “Time to settle down and get this meeting started.
 We don’t want to be here all night.”

 The boisterous side conversations slowly calmed down to quiet murmurs and the students in the room directed their eyes towards the Head Boy and Girl.
 James cleared his throat and apprehensively shuffled a couple of papers back and forth across his desk.
 He snuck a glance at Lily as she sneezed loudly into the crook of her arm, paused before pulling out a tissue, and groaned miserably.

 His heart immediately swelled with concern.
-James knew something was wrong the moment she failed to show up half an hour early but he never would have guessed that she was late due to an illness.
+James knew something was wrong the moment she failed to show up half an hour early, but he never would have guessed that she was late due to an illness.
 Since he had basically stalked her for the past 7 years, he knew that Lily never got sick.
 Ever.
 She vigilantly tried to avoid the Hospital Wing at all costs and her stubbornness resulted in an extremely healthy lifestyle … but now, she was in no condition to be out of bed, let alone running a Prefects’ meeting.
-She looked extremely flustered as she pulled her school bag onto the table and sighed heavily.
+She looked extremely flustered as she pulled her school bag onto the table and sighed.

 “Let’s review the calendar,” the lioness finally croaked.
 She wrapped her Gryffindor scarf tighter around her neck and then sniffled.

 James finally locked eyes with her and caught her fleeting, painful expression.
 She looked absolutely abysmal.
 Slowly, the boy felt the familiar magnetic pull he always encountered when he was around his first and only crush.
-Even though she currently resembled a lowly mountain troll, James Potter still found Lily Evans to be the most gorgeous female in the world.
+Even though she currently resembled a lowly mountain troll, James still found Lily to be the most gorgeous female in the world.
 However, her demeanor quickly changed and she threw him look that said “If you don’t start this meeting, I will keel over and die and then likely figure out a way to kill you from the afterlife”.

 James had to stop himself from laughing.
 Now there was the Lily he knew and loved.

 “Are you really fit to be here, Evans?”
 Zidane Zito, the Sixth Year Gryffindor Prefect, asked.
-“You look terrible.”
+“You look rather terrible.”
 The rest of the room tittered in response; clearly the other students shared Zito’s sentiment.

 “I’m fine,” Lily answered after wiping her nose with another tissue.
 “Really.”

 The Prefects sniggered once again and James bit his lip as Lily attempted to control them with her hoarse voice.
 He finally put two and two together and realized that she was falling into a downward spiral; her illness only confirmed his suspicions that she was in the middle of an emotional crisis.
-She had been acting weird for weeks now.
-He didn’t know what was triggering her erratic behavior but he longed to wrap his arms around her and tell her that everything was going to be all right - that she had someone to lean on to help shoulder whatever burden she was carrying.
+She'd been acting weird for weeks now.
+He didn’t know what was triggering her erratic behavior, but he longed to wrap his arms around her and tell her that everything was going to be all right - that she had someone to lean on to help shoulder whatever burden she was carrying.